Adaptive Discontinuous Galerkin Finite Elements for Advective Allen-Cahn Equation: Discretization (Rothe's method)

 \subsection{Space discretization}

 For the space discretization, we use symmetric interior penalty Galerkin (SIPG) method \cite{arnold82ipf,riviere08dgm}, which is a member of the family of discontinuous Galerkin (dG) finite elements methods, and we apply upwinding \cite{lesaint74fes,reed73tmm} for the convective term.
 The dG methods exhibit attractive properties of both classical finite elements method (FEM) and finite volume method (FVM).
 The functions in dG spaces are discontinuous along the inter-element boundaries, which makes dG methods flexible.
 In addition, different order of basis functions on each element can be used within dG schemes ($p$-adaptivity).
 Hence, it allows to use {\it hp}-adaptivity methods \cite{solin03hof} which arranges the mesh elements and also the order of polynomials on each element adaptively.
 Further, the dG methods locally conserve several physical quantities such as mass and energy, which plays an important role in the flow and transport problems.
 Moreover, the sharp gradients or the singularities in the mesh can be locally detected by the fully discontinuous polynomial representation of the solution in dG schemes.
+A sample archive of MATLAB codes together with a dGFEM tutorial can be found at \url{https://github.com/muzunca/dGFEM-Tutorial.git}.

 On the $k$-th time interval, let $\{\mathcal{T}_h^k\}_h$ be a family of shape regular meshes with triangular elements $\{E_i\}$ such that $\overline{\Omega}=\cup \overline{E}_i$ and $E_i\cap E_j=\emptyset$ for $E_i$, $E_j$ $\in\mathcal{T}_h^k$.
 By shape regularity, we mean that there exists a constant $c_0$ such that